jasonkneen/three-geojson/README.md

   // The offset of the generated geometry on the z axis. offset = 0: number,

+	// A value to scale the embedded geojson-embedded altitude values by.
+The offset
+	// option value is not multiplied by this. altitudeScale = 1: number,

   // If "true" then any altitude or z-values are ignored. flat = false: boolean,